 ¡Hasta la próxima!

-Do you know how to say words like lawyer or journalist in Spanish?
+Do you know how to say professions in Spanish?
+Do you know the Spanish words for professions such as 'lawyer' or 'journalist'?
 Today, we will talk about job titles and professions in Spanish so get ready to see how to write and pronounce some of the most common occupations out there.
 However, before we jump into the list of professions, let's see how to ask a very basic question when it comes to jobs.

 When we want to find out what someone does for a living, we usually use questions like: what do you do for work?, what do you do for a living? or simply, what do you do?
 There are also different options in Spanish: